-- All companies classified as a producer. - All companies deriving 5% or more aggregate revenue from the production, distribution, retail and supply of tobacco-related products.
+- All companies classified as a producer. - All companies deriving 5% or more aggregate revenue from the production, distribution, retail and supply of tobacco-related products. - Nicotine alternatives that aim to break addiction are permitted.

 Additional revenue thresholds - directly held investments